telecta/playbook/README.md

 When we're able to gain consesnus for the project and assemble a time we'll send over and Engagement summary which sets out:

 * The number of team members.
-* The number of weeks being booked for the project and a start date for the first iteration.
+* The number of weeks being booked for the project and a start date for the first sprint.
 * The broad project goal.
 * The price per team member, per week.